cfriedt/hanoi/README.md

 ### Basic Requirements

-The requirements wer fairly minimal:
+The requirements were fairly minimal:
 * allow a client implementation (not in scope) to modify the state of the game
 * enforce the rules of the game
 * apply effects of any valid move to the game state